ARCNET: Description

 Original ARCNET used RG-62/U coaxial cable of 93 Ω impedance and either passive or active hubs in a star-wired bus topology.
-At the time of its greatest popularity, this was a significant advantage of ARCNET over Ethernet.
-A star-wired bus was much easier to build, expand and maintain than the clumsy linear bus Ethernet of the time.
+At the time of its greatest popularity, this was a significant advantage of ARCNET over thin Ethernet (10BASE2).
+A star-wired topology was easier to build, expand and service than the linear Ethernet bus of the time.
 The "interconnected stars" cabling topology made it easy to add and remove nodes without taking down the whole network, and much easier to diagnose and isolate failures within a complex LAN.

 Another significant advantage ARCNET had over Ethernet was cable distance.
-ARCNET coax cable runs could extend 2000 ft between active hubs or between an active hub and an end node, while the RG-58 (50Ω) 'thin' Ethernet most widely used at that time was limited to a maximum run of 185 m from end to end.
+ARCNET coax cable runs could extend 2000 ft between active hubs or between an active hub and an end node, while the RG-58 (50 Ω) thin Ethernet was limited to a maximum run of 185 m from end to end.

-ARCNET had the disadvantage of requiring either an active or passive hub between nodes if there were more than two nodes in the network, while thin Ethernet allowed nodes to be spaced anywhere along the linear coax cable.
-However, ARCNET passive hubs were very inexpensive, being composed of a simple, small, unpowered box with four ports, wired together with nothing more than four discrete resistors, so the disadvantage was not significant.
+ARCNET had the disadvantage of requiring either an active or passive hub between nodes if there were more than two nodes in the network, while Ethernet allowed nodes to be placed anywhere along the linear coax cable.
+However, ARCNET passive hubs were very inexpensive, being composed of a simple, small, unpowered box with four BNC ports, wired together with just a star of four 47 Ω resistors, so the disadvantage was not significant.
 This disadvantage can also be seen as an advantage: often the cost of a 4 port ARCNET passive hub was less than the 4 BNC Tee connectors and 2 terminators that thin Ethernet requires to connect 4 computers.
 Unlike BNC Tee connectors that could sometimes be hard to obtain in the early days of Ethernet, an ARCNET passive hub could be easily manufactured in the field with 9 readily available parts: 4 connectors, 4 resistors and a box to put them in.

 Passive hubs limited the distance between a node and an active hub to 100 ft.
 A passive hub could not be connected directly to another passive hub.
 Unused ports on both types of hubs had to be terminated with a special connector.
-This special connector, called a terminator, is just a BNC connector with a 93 ohm resistor in it.
-Thin Ethernet also requires nearly identical terminators at the two terminal ends, the only difference being Ethernet uses a 50 ohm resistor.
+This special connector, called a terminator, is just a BNC connector with a 93 Ω resistor in it.
+Thin Ethernet also requires nearly identical terminators at the two terminal ends, the only difference being Ethernet uses a 50 Ω resistor.

 To reduce costs while still allowing wide area coverage, a common practice was to use one or more interconnected active hubs, each of which provided coverage for nodes no more than 200 ft away.
 Cable was run from each port of the active hubs to a different location no more than 100 ft away.
 A passive hub would then be attached to the end of the cable, and cables would be run locally from the passive hub, allowing connection of up to three nodes.
 In this way, a single 8-port active hub could be used to connect 24 networked devices over an area not exceeding 400 ft in diameter.